-Youth Offending Teams (YOTs) are subject to the section 11 duties set out in paragraph 4 of this chapter.
-YOTs are multi- agency teams responsible for the supervision of children and young people subject to pre-court interventions and statutory court disposals.
-They are therefore well placed to identify children known to relevant organisations as being most at risk of offending and to undertake work to prevent them offending.
-YOTs should have a lead officer responsible for ensuring safeguarding is at the forefront of their business.
+YOTs are subject to the section 11 duties set out in this chapter.
+YOTs are multi- agency teams responsible for the supervision of children subject to pre-court interventions and statutory court disposals.
+They are therefore well placed to identify children known to relevant organisations and agencies as being most at risk of offending and the contexts in which they may be vulnerable to abuse, and to undertake work to prevent them offending or protect them from harm.
+YOTs should have a lead officer responsible for ensuring safeguarding is embedded in their practice.

 The statutory membership of YOTs is set out in section 39 (5) of the Crime and Disorder Act 1998.

-Under section 38 of the Crime and Disorder Act 1998, local authorities must, within the delivery of youth justice services, ensure the ‘provision of persons to act as appropriate adults to safeguard the interests of children and young persons detained or questioned by police officers’.
+Under Section 38 of the Crime and Disorder Act 1998, local authorities must, within the delivery of youth justice services, ensure the ‘provision of persons to act as appropriate adults to safeguard the interests of children detained or questioned by police officers’.

 Section 55 of the Borders, Citizenship and Immigration Act 2009 places upon the Secretary of State a duty to make arrangements to take account of the need to safeguard and promote the welfare of children in discharging functions relating to immigration, asylum, nationality and customs.
 These functions are discharged on behalf of the Secretary of State by UK Visas and Immigration, Immigration Enforcement and the Border Force, which are part of the Home Office.
 The statutory guidance Arrangements to Safeguard and Promote Children’s Welfare and other guidance relevant to the discharge of specific immigration functions set out these arrangements.

 The responsibility of the Children and Family Court Advisory and Support Service (Cafcass), as set out in the Children Act 1989, is to safeguard and promote the welfare of individual children who are the subject of family court proceedings.
-It achieves this by providing independent social work advice to the court.
+This is through the provision of independent social work advice to the court.

-- local authorities should ensure that the Soldiers, Sailors, Airmen, and Families Association Forces Help, the British Forces Social Work Service or the Naval Personal and Family Service is made aware of any service child who is the subject of a child protection plan and whose family is about to move overseas; and
+- Local authorities should ensure that the Ministry of Defence is made aware of any service child who is the subject of a child protection plan and whose family is about to move overseas;

-- each local authority with a United States base in its area should establish liaison arrangements with the base commander and relevant staff.
+- Each local authority with a United States (US) base in its area should establish liaison arrangements with the base commander and relevant staff.
 The requirements of English child welfare legislation should be explained clearly to the US authorities, so that the local authority can fulfil its statutory duties.

 The Army welfare contact is through the Army Welfare Service Intake and Assessment Team: Tel.
-01904 662613 or email: AWS-HQ-IAT@mod.uk; The Naval Service welfare contact is through the RN RM Welfare
+01904 882053 or email: RC-AWS-IAT-0Mailbox@mod.gov.uk; The Royal Navy welfare contact is through the Royal Navy Service Family and People Support (RN FPS) Tel: 0800 145 6088 or email navynps- email@example.com; The RAF welfare contact is through the Personal Support and Social Work Service RAF (SSAFA): Tel: 03000 111 723 or email psswsRAF@ssafa.org.uk